-Students may arrive at school beginning at 7:20 am.
-Parents/guardians must stay with their children before 7:20 AM.
-The first class of the day begins at 8:00, at which time students are expected to be in their first class and ready to begin the day.
+School hours are from 8:00 am to 3:00 pm.
+Students may arrive at school beginning at 7:30 am.
+Parents/guardians must stay with their children before 7:30 AM.
+The first class of the day begins at 8:00, therefore students are expected to be in their homerooms by 7:50.
 Promptness is the first indicator of our work ethic and is expected each day.